 Carol Kane is a girl with special powers, and a religious fanatic mother (Eileen Brennan) who isn’t about to stop her from going to cheerleading camp, a place that has just reopened, much to the concerns of all the locals.

 The cast of characters includes Judge Reinhold (Fast Times at Ridgemont High), Miles Chapin (The Funhouse), Marc McClure (Strange Behavior, Grim Prairie Tales), Squiggy of Laverne & Shirley, Pee-Wee Herman, and Tom Smothers of the Smothers Brothers.
-Not to mention, there’s a Grease 2 crossover, with appearance by Tab Hunter and Eve Arden!
+Not to mention, there’s a Grease 2 crossover, with appearances by Tab Hunter and Eve Arden!

 There’s also an escaped mental patient…